Thrifty Traveler’s Master Guide to International Cell Phone Plans

 Verizon was the first major US carrier to offer international cell phone plans, with their Travel Pass service.
 For $5 a day in Canada/Mexico, and $10 a day in 130+ countries you will get access to your domestic plan.
 If you are a frequent traveler who will be gone a month or more, Verizon also offers a monthly plan starting at $70 for 100 minutes of talk, and 1/2 GB of data (not much at all).

-As a T-Mobile One customer, you receive unlimited texts and data at 2G speeds (very slow) in over 210+ countries.
+As a T-Mobile Magenta customer, you receive unlimited texts and data at 2G speeds (very slow) in over 210+ countries.
+So if you just need the basics while on the road, it’s a solid, free option.

-On July 22, 2018, T-Mobile introduced T-Mobile One Plus.
-For $5 a day you can upgrade to the travel plan that bumps your speeds up to 512 Mbps of 4G LTE speeds.
-T-Mobile One Plus is a welcomed addition to the US carrier day pass options.
+Last year, T-Mobile introduced T-Mobile One Plus.
+For $5 a day, you can upgrade to the travel plan that bumps your speeds up to 512 Mbps of 4G LTE speeds.

 Along with having AT&T we also have first-hand experience with Sprint’s international cell phone plans.
 Already included in your Sprint carrier plan is the same amount of data you currently have at 2G LTE speeds.
 Sprint also offers an upgrade option to purchase.
 For $5 a day you increase speeds up to 4G LTE.